mendix/docs/content/refguide/data-hub-pane.md

 The search strings must be a minimum of 3 alphanumeric characters.
 Punctuation cannot be used as part of the search term except for the `*` character to perform a wildcard search in the Data Hub Catalog.
 For further details, see [How to Search for Registered Assets](/data-hub/data-hub-catalog/search).
 {{% /alert %}}

 By default, the search is restricted to apps and services deployed to a production environment.
-To include non-production environments in the search, click the **Filter** icon and then **Show development environments**:
+To include non-production environments in the search, click the **Filter** icon and check **Show development environments**:

 ![Filter Icon](attachments/data-hub-pane/filter-icon.png)